|

 All exhibits are displayed in genuine buildings

-that were used in the golden times.
-They
+that were used in the those times.

-are all maintained and set out as they were in the 1880s.
-Even the staff
+are all maintained and set out as they were

-wear period clothing as they go about their duties as they would in the old
+in the 1880s.
+Even the staff wear period clothing as they go about their

 Jail

-Every town has one and no one
+Every town has one

-wants to know.
+and no one wants to know.

 Dress